DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 When replaying a session we'll first dispatch the `RESET` and the `START_DEBUG` actions.
 The `RESET` action can be handled by all stores to reset their state (clear all data, clear alerts, ...).

 The `START_DEBUG` action tell the rest of the application that we are now going to replay actions.
 And this is very important, because one thing we'll want to avoid is that our application makes calls to the API.
-So, our HttpClient will not be making calls during this time.
+So, our HttpClient will not be making calls during this time (in the next section we'll explain how this works and how we're leveraging Flux to record every request and every response so we can replay everything later without requiring interaction with the API).

 Then we go over each action and dispatch it after which we introduce a small delay.
 As a result, the developer will see every action that is replayed (fast-forward, since the delay is always 250ms).
 And finally the `STOP_DEBUG` action is sent to notify that we're done replaying the actions, which re-enables the HttpClient.